TendTo/Linear-System-Solver/docs/Deeper-look-into-the-code.md

 Each work-item reads the value at the pivot position, *pivot_val* and the value on the position that will be set to 0, *head_ro_val*.
 With those two, *mult* can be calculated (mind the minus sign).

-Finally, *pivot_row_val*, which is on the *pivot_row* but in the same column as the work-item is multiplied with by the *mult* and the result is added to the current *old_val*.
+Then, *pivot_row_val*, which is on the *pivot_row* but in the same column as the work-item is multiplied with by the *mult* and the result is added to the current *old_val*.
-The *new_value* found will replace the old one and will be written in the output texture.
+The *new_value* found will replace the old one and will be written on the output texture.

+Finally, the pivot row is also written on the output texture.

 </td>
 </tr>